enonic/app-rss/README.md

 #### Paths

 Add any path you want to specifically include (omit all the rest) or exclude.
-The paths are automatically prepended with the base path for the current site, with any childs of it also included/excluded automatically.
+The paths are automatically prepended with the base path for the current site, with any child of it also included/excluded automatically.
 The search string in the back is built up like this: `$site/[YOUR_SETTING]/*`

 Just use the "Add" button to create multiple paths to include/exclude.